 Having discussed how not to give your baby the wrong things it is important to touch upon making sure your baby gets enough of the right things.
 During this time babies are developing quickly both internally and externally which requires a huge amount of energy.
-As breastmilk is the primary source of nutrition, the baby requires at least 24 ounces (or 710mLs) a day.
-As aforementioned you may like to incorporate cow’s milk into your baby’s diet but only after the age of 1.
+Breastmilk is the primary source of nutrition, the baby requires at least 710mls a day.
+You may like to incorporate cow’s milk into your baby’s diet but only after the age of 1.
 The importance of breastmilk in the baby’s diet ensures a good supply of calcium which will help to build strong healthy bones and teeth.
 As baby grows so does their need for this important nutrient as a 1 year old needs more than twice the calcium it did at birth.

 Whilst it is important for your child to experience a wealth of various tastes and foods, introducing too many foods too early can endanger baby’s health both now and cause allergies at a let stage.
 All of this information can at first seem overwhelming but if you follow these simple guidelines of what to avoid your baby will maintain a healthy diet which will set them up perfectly for when their bodies are ready to receive all these different flavours and textures.
 In the first year potential allergens, in other words danger foods to look out for are chocolate, nuts, corn, peanut butter, egg whites, fish and seafood.
 It is also advised that wheat be avoided throughout at least the first 8 months.